 claimName: nixos-workload-01-pvc

-Managed by ArgoCD, this VM definition lives in Git.
-The NixOS configuration inside the VM also lives in Git.
-Everything is declarative, auditable, and version-controlled.
+With ArgoCD driving it, this VM definition lives in Git.
+The NixOS config inside the VM lives in Git too.
+The whole thing is declarative, auditable, and version-controlled top to bottom.

 The Full Declarative Stack

-• Ansible for bare metal provisioning (install Talos/K3s on physical nodes)
+- Ansible for bare metal provisioning (install Talos or K3s on the physical nodes)

-• ArgoCD for managing everything in Kubernetes (including KubeVirt VMs)
+- ArgoCD for managing everything in Kubernetes, KubeVirt VMs included

-The result: your entire infrastructure — from bare metal to VMs to Kubernetes workloads — is defined in Git.
+The payoff: your entire infrastructure, from bare metal to VMs to Kubernetes workloads, is defined in Git.
 Change a VM’s NixOS config, commit, ArgoCD syncs, the VM rebuilds.
-Full audit trail, full reproducibility.
+Full audit trail, full reproducibility, exactly the sovereignty story I keep coming back to.

 When This Makes Sense

-• You need mixed workloads (some containerized, some requiring full VMs)
+- You need mixed workloads, some containerized, some genuinely needing full VMs

-• You want one control plane (Kubernetes) for everything
+- You want one control plane (Kubernetes) for all of it

-• You have workloads that can’t be containerized but still want GitOps
+- You have workloads that can’t be containerized but you still want them under GitOps

-The trade-off is complexity.
-You’re now running a virtualization layer inside Kubernetes.
-But if you need VMs anyway, having them managed declaratively through the same GitOps pipeline as everything else is powerful.
+The cost is real: you’re now running a virtualization layer inside Kubernetes, with everything that implies.
+But if you need VMs anyway, managing them declaratively through the same GitOps pipeline as the rest of your estate is a genuinely strong position to be in.

 Example: Database on NixOS VM

-Say you want a PostgreSQL server with specific kernel tuning that doesn’t fit in a container.
-Instead of maintaining a separate NixOS server:
+Say you want a PostgreSQL server with specific kernel tuning that won’t fit inside a container.
+Rather than maintaining a separate NixOS server by hand:

-2. The VM boots NixOS, pulls its config from a flake (in Git)
+- The VM boots NixOS and pulls its config from a flake (in Git)

-4. Backups, monitoring, networking — all through Kubernetes
+- Backups, monitoring, networking all run through Kubernetes

 The database gets NixOS’s flexibility.
 You get Kubernetes’s orchestration.
-Everything is in Git.
+Everything stays in Git.

 Conclusion

-Talos constrains you to Kubernetes-only, API-only, minimal-surface operations.
-Those constraints are features if you want a secure, drift-free Kubernetes platform.
+Talos boxes you into Kubernetes-only, API-only, minimal-surface operations.
+Those walls are a feature when you want a secure, drift-free Kubernetes platform and you’d rather the system enforce the discipline than rely on yours.

-Both communities are excellent.
-Both systems are actively developed.
-You can’t really go wrong with either — you’re already ahead of the curve by thinking declaratively about your infrastructure.
+Both communities are excellent, and both systems are under active development.
+You can’t really go wrong with either one.
+Thinking declaratively about your infrastructure already puts you ahead of most.